highruned/jquery-ui-less-theme/readme.md

 ## Getting started

 * Clone the repo: `git clone git@github.com:ericmuyser/jquery-ui-less-theme.git`
-* LESS files in the `src` directory are compiled into CSS files in the `bin` directory.
+* LESS files in the `source` directory are compiled into CSS files in the `build` directory.

 # Credit